zachwylde00/Bitcoin.withMultidex.js/README.md

 # Bitcoin.withMultidex.js
-lass miner for Bitcoin with MultiDex js formatted and integrated as an application
+Hive class miner for Bitcoin with MultiDex js formatted and integrated as an application.